stfxecutables/model_variance/drafts/details.md

 divide instead by the size of the largest observed error set union, by the size of the union of *all* error sets.
-However, this still leaves these ECs essentially incomparable among different runs or datasets, and we still cannot interpret the meaning of a value like 0.2 without knowing the size of the normalizing set.
+However, this still leaves these ECs essentially incomparable among different runs or datasets, and we still cannot interpret the meaning of a value like 0.2 without knowing the size of the normalizing set, so I do not consider it further.

 ### Accuracy-Normalized EC